-Cadence Psychology provides a range of options for telehealth including phone sessions and online video counselling using either Skype or Zoom in addition to our face-to-face sessions.
+Cadence Psychology provides a range of options for accessing an adult or child psychologist online including phone sessions and online psychological counselling using either Skype or Zoom in addition to our face-to-face sessions.

 These forms of telehealth allow you to get all the benefits of seeing a clinical psychologist from the comfort of your home or office.
 This provides a convenient and safe alternative to traditional face-to-face therapy, particularly in light of the restrictions being placed on us all by coronavirus.
 It also means that even if you live outside of Sydney you are still able to receive therapy from us.